Kong/developer.konghq.com/app/_gateway_entities/route.md

   For a Route with multiple paths, each path will be considered separately for priority determination.
 Effectively, this means that separate Routes exist for each of the paths.

-As soon as a Route yields a match, the router stops matching and {{site.base_gateway}} uses the matched Route to [proxy the current request](/).

 #### Expressions router mode

 In [`expressions` mode](/gateway/routing/expressions/) when a request comes in, {{site.base_gateway}} evaluates Routes with a higher `priority` number first.
 The priority is a positive integer that defines the order of evaluation of the router.
 The larger the priority integer, the sooner a Route will be evaluated.
 In the case of duplicate priority values between two Routes in the same router, their order of evaluation is undefined.

-As soon as a Route yields a match, the router stops matching and {{site.base_gateway}} uses the matched Route to [proxy the current request](/gateway/traffic-control/proxy/).

 ### Routing performance recommendations